|

 This is a torque converter with the covers off.
 The lower unit (by the fingers) is called the DRIVEN unit.
 The one on the engine is the DRIVER.
 This set-up was used on Brister's Thunder Karts -- the DRIVEN unit is mounted "backwards" of most units, and this requires a special unit.
 (Do not operate the engine without all the guards in place.)

-Clean and lubricate Symptoms - When torque converters get dirty, they will (a) jerk when you hit the gas pedal, similar to "popping the clutch", and/or (b) creep -- move slightly forward -- when idling.
+Symptoms - When torque converters get dirty, they will (a) jerk when you hit the gas pedal, similar to "popping the clutch", and/or (b) creep -- move slightly forward -- when idling.
 Severely dirty torque converters will lock-up, generally in the engaged position.
 This can cause the engine to die when you depress the brake and stop, and cause the wheels to push the kart forward when you pull on the pull rope.
 The longer you wait to clean it, the more damage it does.

 Interval - Torque converters on engines <8 hp generally need to be cleaned and lubricated within the first 5 hours, and about every 20 hours thereafter.
 Special lube is required.
 Consult your owner's manual, as this is not difficult, but if it's done incorrectly, it can ruin your torque converter.